What information am I sharing when I upload a packet capture?

 - Reconstructs a timeline of TCP, UDP, and ICMP connections within the capture

 - Provides drill-down analytics that can aid in understanding the behavior of traffic found within the capture

 Why am I getting error messages when uploading a packet capture?

-Currently, you are limited to 50MB packet-captures, any larger and the processing nodes have trouble analyzing the capture in a reasonable amount of time.
-I also use server-side content inspection of packet-captures to validate they can be processed by the processing nodes.
-Some .pcapng files fallout outside this criteria.
-If you receive an error simply re-open the packet-capture in a tool like WireShark, and save as a standard .pcap file.
+Currently, you are limited to 50 MB packet captures.
+We use server-side content inspection of packet captures to validate they can be processed by the processing nodes.
+Some .pcapng files fall outside of this criteria.
+If you receive an error uploading a .pcapng file, re-open the packet capture in a tool like WireShark, and save as a standard .pcap file.

 This software has been put through tens-of-thousands of automated tests, however it is completely possible something was missed.
 If you find a bug, please report it to firstname.lastname@example.org.